- Shop Online

 —Permanent collection label

-Alexander, Karen B. 2012.
-"From Plaster to Stone: Ancient Art at the Art Institute of Chicago." in Recasting the Past: Collecting and Presenting Antiquities at the Art Institute of Chicago, by Karen Manchester, p.24, fig.8.
-Art Institute of Chicago/Yale University Press.
+Karen B. Alexander, "From Plaster to Stone: Ancient Art at the Art Institute of Chicago," in Recasting the Past: Collecting and Presenting Antiquities at the Art Institute of Chicago, by Karen Manchester (Art Institute of Chicago/Yale University Press, 2012), p.
+24, fig. 8.

 Art Institute of Chicago, “A Committee of Two,” in “The Prime Mover”: Charles L. Hutchinson and the Making of the Art Institute of Chicago, Museum Studies 36, 1 (2010), p.
 64, fig. 21.

 Ann Marie Merriman, “Egyptian Watercraft Models from the Predynastic to Third Intermediate Periods” (Ph.D. diss., University College London, 2010), pp. 592-93 (ill.), no. 493.